MicrosoftDocs/fabric-docs/docs/database/mirrored-database/mirrored-database-rest-api.md

 > To mirror data from Azure SQL Database or Azure SQL Managed Instance, you need to also do the following before start mirroring:
 >
 > 1. Enable System Assigned Managed Identity (SAMI) of your [Azure SQL logical server](azure-sql-database-tutorial.md#enable-system-assigned-managed-identity-sami-of-your-azure-sql-logical-server) or [Azure SQL Managed Instance](azure-sql-managed-instance-tutorial.md#enable-system-assigned-managed-identity-sami-of-your-azure-sql-managed-instance).
 > 2. [Grant the SAMI **Read and Write** permission to the mirrored database](share-and-manage-permission.md#share-a-mirrored-database).
 Currently you need to do this on the Fabric portal.
+Alternativley, you can grant SAMI workspace role using [Add Workspace Role Assignment API](/rest/api/core/workspaces/add-workspace-role-assignment).

 ### JSON definition example of Snowflake